United Airlines Flight 93: Fighter jet response

 Two F-16 fighter pilots from the 121st Fighter Squadron of the D.C.
 Air National Guard, Marc Sasseville and Heather "Lucky" Penney, were scrambled and ordered to intercept Flight 93.
-The pilots intended to ram it since they did not have time to arm the jets; this was in the days before armed jets stood ready to take off at a moment's notice to protect the capital's airspace.
+The pilots intended to ram it since they did not have time to arm the jets; armed jets ready to take off was not standard at the time of the attack.
 They never reached Flight 93 and did not learn of its crash until hours afterwards.

 A fighter pilot based at Andrews Air Force Base, Billy Hutchison, claimed that while in the air he spotted Flight 93 on his scope and planned to first fire his training rounds into the engine and cockpit, and then ram the airplane with his own jet.
 His account was published in Lynn Spencer's book Touching History.
 John Farmer, Senior Counsel to the 9/11 commission, pointed out that this would have been impossible, as Hutchison's squadron was not in the air until 10:38, thirty-five minutes after Flight 93 had crashed.
 When the 9/11 Commission asked Hutchison why he gave this false claim, he refused to answer and left the room.

 The North American Aerospace Defense Command (NORAD) stated to the 9/11 Commission that fighters would have intercepted Flight 93 before it reached its target in Washington, D.C., but the commission disagreed, saying that "NORAD did not even know the plane was hijacked until after it had crashed" and concluding that had it not crashed it probably would have arrived in Washington by 10:23.
 The 9/11 Commission Report stated that NEADS fighters pursued Delta Air Lines Flight 1989, a flight thought to be hijacked.
 The commission found that NORAD and the FAA gave inaccurate testimony.